webui-dev/website/server/docs/v_api.md

 ---
 ### TypeScript Runtimes

 You may want to interpret JavaScript & TypeScript files and show the output in the UI.
-You can use `set_runtime()` and choose between `runtime_deno` or `runtime_nodejs` as your runtimes.
+You can use `set_runtime()` and choose between `.runtime_deno` or `.runtime_nodejs` as your runtimes.

 ```v
 import vwebui as webui